 - No one lives forever.
 Even if you plan to work until you die, you’ll need to address the company’s transfer of ownership and management in your estate plan.
 Every business owner must plan to avoid probate.
 Business owners who fail to prevent probate fail the companies that mean so much to them by making financial information about the company available to the public and competitors.
 The planning necessary to avoid probate can be essential and straightforward.
 Have you got an excuse now?

 - Disability can strike at any time.
 Do you plan on having a stroke or losing capacity?
 No one does, but someone in the United States has a stroke every 40 seconds.
 Do you have powers of attorney in place to avoid a guardianship proceeding?
-Do you have formal management transition plan in place?
+Do you have a formal management transition plan in place?
 Who is empowered to run the company in your extended or permanent absence?
-Do you have a buy/sell provisions in your shareholder agreements that address disability?
+Do you have buy/sell provisions in your shareholder agreements that address disability?

 - The Disaster of Divorce.
 Will you or your partner(s) get divorced?
-Depending on which statistics you look at, at least fifty percent of all marriages end in divorce.
+Depending on which statistics you look at, at least fifty percent of marriages end in divorce.
 Do you want your partner’s ex-spouse as your business partner?
 The company is at risk when an owner divorces.
 Do your shareholder agreements address divorce and contain transfer restrictions?
 They should.
 Are shareholders required to enter into premarital agreements?
 They should.